 Students must attend school in the district in which their parents or guardians reside.
 To enroll a student, you must call Centerville City Schools Central Office (937-433-8841) and schedule an appointment to register the student.
-Registration paperwork can be downloaded from the Centerville City Schools website or you may pick up a registration packet at the appropriate building.
+The necessary registration papers can be downloaded from the district web page.
 Of immediate importance is the name and address of the previous school your child attended, as relevant records need to be requested from that school immediately.